Jakattac/Project-2-rock-paper-scissors/README.md

 - The template for the website was taken from "Code-Institute-Org/ci-full-template"
 - The instructions on how to properly title my sections and organise my code was taken from Chatgpt
 - The credit of the creation of the game comes from The Big Bang Theory TV show
+- Guidance for javascript code was taken from the code institute course and ChatGPT

 ## Media Credits